 Dealing with error messages

-There are countless errors that can appear during the installation.
-If you’re having issues during and after the upgrade process, make note error code or exact message, and use your favorite search engine to research the problem.
-You may find that it’s a common problem with an easy fix, or you could find out that it’s actually a problem with Windows 10, and Microsoft is working to fix it.
+There are countless errors that can appear during an installation.
+If you’re having issues during and after the upgrade process, note the error code or exact message, and use your favorite search engine to research the problem.
+Typically, errors on Windows 10 are sometimes common problems with easy fixes.
+You could also find out that it’s actually a problem with Windows 10 that Microsoft is working to fix.

-If you stumble upon errors and other issues you can seek help using the comments below.
+If you stumble upon errors and other issues you can ask for help in the PUREinfoTech forums.
 Additionally, you can contact Microsoft on Twitter (@WindowsSupport) to get quick help, you can contact the company directly, or you can take your computer to a Microsoft Store to see if anyone can help you.

 Stop blocking feature updates

-If you previously configured your PC to defer Windows 10 feature updates, the Creators Update won’t download and install on your device.
+If you’ve previously configured your PC to defer Windows 10 feature updates, the Creators Update won’t download and install on your device.